jcaillon/Notes/git/git_training.md

 ```

 > The main asset of the rebase command is that it creates a LINEAR history, skipping the details of what was done on each created branch

+Here is the detail of how a rebase operates `git rebase <branch> <current_branch>` :

+- find the first common ancestor commit of `<branch>` and `<current_branch>` (the first commit reachable from both branch)
+- move all changes of `<current_branch>` made since this common commit (=which are not reachable from `<branch>`) to a temp area
+- run all `<branch>` commits, one by one
+- run all commits in the temp area, one at a time -> if there is a conflict when applying a commit, the rebase pauses, you resolve conflicts and then it can resume

+By default, the `rebase` command simply replays all the commits in the temp area one at a time and in the same order.
+Using the `git rebase -i` option, you can how to replay those commits :

+- change the replay order
+- reword a commit message
+- squash several consecutive commits into one
+- split one commit into several commits
+- choose not to replay one of the commit

+> The `rebase` command is **THE** tool you need to modify the history of a branch

 ### Git fetch